Parking is available throughout the UW-Milwaukee Campus to everyone, including students, faculty, staff, and visitors.

 Anyone experiencing a parking issue in one of our lots can call (414) 229-4000 for assistance.
 If inside a garage, please press the help button on any entrance, exit, or pay station for assistance.
 If the issue is not urgent, we may be reached at firstname.lastname@example.org.

-UWM has parking lots and garages located throughout Kenwood campus.
+UWM has parking lots and garages located throughout the main Kenwood campus in Milwaukee.
 Our interactive map shows where they are on campus and includes information about public parking.
 Campus signage is displayed throughout parking lots and garages to display who may park in which spot.
 Unmarked spots are generally public parking spaces unless otherwise noted.
 Please consult the Transportation Services Map for more details.

 Rates and availability vary by location, time of year, and other factors.
-Consult our rates for more information.
+Consult our rates page for more information.